MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Pin deps/requirements, run few-shot baseline with metrics/screenshots, then start QLoRA prep and training.

 **Reflection (2025-12-04)**
 This was a crucial validation milestone: running `validate_test_set` across all 200 queries and getting 200/200 success confirmed that the benchmark SQL is executable and the DB schema matches expectations.
 That result protects the validity of later evaluation: if EX fails later, it’s not because the gold SQL is broken or the database is inconsistent.
-The challenge—local VS Code environment configuration—shows why documenting environment setup is essential.
-The main insight is simple but huge: “the test set executes cleanly end-to-end,” which establishes trust in the evaluation harness before bringing in LLM variability.

 ## 2025-12-05
 - Activities: Pinned deps in requirements.txt, updated notebook/script installs to use it; pushed changes.
 Verified the updated install cell in the clean notebook.
 Confirmed validation remains green.